sstone/lightning-rfc/bolt-simple-taproot.md

 The receiving node MUST fail the negotiation by sending `tx_abort` if:

-- the message doesn't include a `session_nonces` value.
+- the message doesn't include a `commit_nonces` value.

-- the interactive session is spending a previous funding transaction and `session_nonces` does not include a `funding_nonce`.
+- the interactive session is spending a previous funding transaction that uses taproot and `tx_complete` does not include a `funding_nonce`.

 `commit_nonce` and `next_commit_nonce` are verification nonces and must be generated using the same process as other verification nonces.